ajayre/r107-ac-controller/Electronics/Control Knob/Control Knob README.txt

 Hardware
 --------

-The pot is 10KOhm with integrated switch, 1/4" shaft and 300 degrees of rotation.
+The pot is linear 10KOhm with integrated switch, 1/4" shaft and 300 degrees of rotation.

 I used a Philmore PC245 from a local electronics store.